dmcarth/Cue/README.md

 ```

 ### Cues
-Dialogue is marked by the character's name, a colon, and their line.
+Dialogue is marked by the character's name, a colon, and their dialogue.

 ```
 Jack: Whatever's written here is meant specifically for me.
 ```

-Fundamentally, dialogue is just scene description targeted at a single person.
+Fundamentally, dialogue is just direction targeted at a single person.
 This is called a cue.
 Other cues can be targeted at other people and parts of the mise-en-scene.
 Indeed, any part of the mise-en-scene can have a cue if it suits the writer and production team.

 ```
 Audio FX: This is a cue for the audio department.